jchidley/jchidley.github.io/_posts/2017-10-130-What's the Point of a F# Computational Expression AKA F# Monad.md

     actual = expected
 ```

-Extra details of the results are produced.
-With xUnit, these are sent to the output window.
+Test results appear in the output window, as expected.

 ```
 [28/10/17 17:47:09 Informational] ------ Run test started ------